Law of Computer Technology

 Online Policy Group v.
 Diebold, 337 F. Supp.
 2d 1195 (N.D.Cal.
 September 30, 2004) (16 pp.)

 NOV.
-7. DEMOCRACY DAY (ALSO KNOWN AS ELECTION DAY).
-NO CLASS
+4. DEMOCRACY DAY (ALSO KNOWN AS ELECTION DAY).
+NO CLASS.
+PLEASE VOTE IF YOU ARE ELIGIBLE.

 Reading: An Overview of the US Patent System (6 pp.)